Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 If Jesus depended completely on the Spirit to fulfill his ministry, how much more must we!

 The deception that is upon the world has not decreased.
-Satan has not gone on vacation.
 People in general are not persuaded by a mere intellectual argument.
 We need God’s power to work together with the verbal presentation of the gospel!

 Jesus is the same today as yesterday.
 (Hebrews 13:8) The Holy Spirit has not changed either, nor has our need for him diminished.
 The gifts of the Spirit, including healing, are very much needed today and are still available to us in Christ.